 |Rooms||2 bedrooms, 1 bathrooms of which 1 Family bathrooms, Solarium or roof terrace|

-|Furniture||1 Sofa beds, Single beds (2), Double beds (1), Dining seats for 5|
+|Furniture||1 Sofa beds, Double beds (1), Single beds (2), Dining seats for 5|

 |Outdoors||Balcony or terrace, BBQ|

-The wonderful beach of Torre Dell'Orso, is located near Sant'Andrea, at north of Otranto and south of Roca.
-A white expanse, about 1.5 km long, with fine sand (absolutely no pebbles), embraced by two rocky ridges (defendending it from North and South winds), backed by pine trees, offering a refuge from the heat of the sun and caressed by gentle sea breeze.
+The wonderful beach of Torre Dell'Orso, is located near Sant'Andrea, north of Otranto and south of Roca.
+A white expanse, about 1.5 km long, with fine sand (absolutely no pebbles), embraced by two rocky ridges (defendending it from North and South winds), backed by pine trees, offering a refuge from the heat of the sun and caressed by a gentle sea breeze.
 Lovely sunrise, with the sun kissing the mirror of blue water, adding blue-green shades.
 The bay of Torre Dell'Orso, has the characteristic features associated with distinctive names.
-The most northern beach is called l'Orsetta (because of its proximity to the Tower of Torre Dell'Orso, from which the resort takes its name) and has an equipped lido same named and a free beach , closest to the tower.
+The most northern beach is called l'Orsetta (because of its proximity to the Tower of Torre Dell'Orso, from which the resort takes its name) and has an equipped lido with the same name and a free beach, located closest to the tower.
 At the center there is the beach 'Li Tamari', mostly free, interposed between Lido Orsetta and Lido 'Baja d'Oriente'.
-At South we have 'La Sorgente', appealed as the source, forming a canal that flows into the sea.
-La Sorgente is faced by the impressive 'two sisters', two tall islands (which grow mainly in height), so called because alike two human figures.
-The 'Two Sisters' are symbol of this beautiful tourist destination.
-So in Torre Dell'Orso lidos (equipped and with water games) and stretches of free beach, divide the expanse, offering a spectacular view by the sea, while the Tower (Dell'Orso) watches from above, by dictating the laws of peaceful man / nature coexistence.
+More south we have 'La Sorgente', appealed as the source, forming a canal that flows into the sea.
+La Sorgente is faced by the impressive 'two sisters', two tall islands (which grow mainly in height), so called because they are alike two human figures.
+The 'Two Sisters' are a symbol of this beautiful tourist destination.
+So in Torre Dell'Orso lidos (equipped and with water games) and stretches of free beach, divide the expanse and offering a spectacular view over the sea, while the Tower (Dell'Orso) watches from above, by dictating the laws of peaceful man / nature coexistence.
 Behind a village, unique for leaven and texture, woos tourists, offering everything you need, steaming breakfast with croissants, delicious ice cream, night entertainment and pastimes (romantic walks along the beach, pub and discotheque).
 Some summer nights watch the fireflies (small fires lit by a group of friends who await the dawn singing).
 There are plenty of sports entertainment, including the complex sports facility 'Giardini del Sole', a park, crossed through by the main street of the village, with inside: beach volleyball courts, tennis, side footbal, miniature golf, aquatic gocart for children and various playground and children games, playroom, restaurant / pizzeria 'Il Vesuvio 2' with great pizza by the meter.
 Adjacent the Giardini del Sole a beautiful residential neighborhood, with the note 'Piazza della Luna', which comprises a set of walking streets.
 The square with shops, pubs and restaurants (including one,'La Luna Blu' which loves to entertain guests with dance group and animation) is the area of most recent construction.
 Boasting a very clear sea, even thanks to the currents of the Strait of Otranto, with its wide beach of fine silver color, Torre Dell'Orso is a tourist destination of Adriatic Salento, which has never disappointed visitors and tourists, who increasingly many, love to come back becoming true veterans, devotees of this pearl of the Adriatic.

 White sandy beach; shady pine forest; water games: jet skis, Banana boats, canoes, pedal boats, pubs for drinks and cocktails (eg "Era Ora", with agreement, 10% discount for you); restaurants; discos nearby; platform (rocky stretch with a natural platform where peace and tranquility reigns); romantic waterfront; crystal clear water and more; "Giardini del Sole" (soccer, tennis, miniature golf, rubber mattresses, beach volleyball, restaurant, games room).
 Grotta della Monaca.